Questions to Ask Before Starting a Diet

 4. Does the diet discourage you from exercising during part or all of the duration of the diet?

-5. Does the diet encourage you to eat whatever, however, wherever, and in as much portions as you want so long as you combine it with their special pill or supplement?
+5. Does the diet encourage you to eat whatever and in as much portions as you want so long as you combine it with their special pill or supplement?

 Please don’t fall for this one.
 This is the most dangerous diet method out there.
 Here is truth: a person can rarely overdose on vitamins and minerals if they are getting them from food sources.
 But you bet your bottom dollar that you CAN overdose on vitamins and minerals through supplements or pills.

-For a while, a pill called Fen-Phen was available to dieters.
+In the 1990’s, a pill called Fen-Phen was available to dieters.
 It worked really well because it is an anoretic which suppresses the appetite, making a person not feel hungry.
 Fen-Phen also contains a derivative of the stimulant Methamphetamine which speeds up a person’s metabolism, giving them an “up” feeling.
-As we know, stimulants are addictive, and many of the Fen-Phen users developed dangerous addictions that led to using Meth, an illegal drug that destroys they body.
+As we know, stimulants are addictive, and many of the Fen-Phen users developed dangerous addictions that led to using Meth, an illegal drug that destroys the body.
 Fen-Phen was taken off the shelves after many deaths and cardiovascular events related to heart failure were experienced by users.
 Sadly, it took about 15 years to get the stuff completely off the shelves.

 Because of the way labeling laws are in America, there could be other pills available for sale right now which also have dangerous side-effects.
 Unfortunately, many men and women desperate to lose unwanted pounds turn to pills or supplements not regulated by the FDA.
 They either find themselves in an out-of-control addiction or with a dangerous toxicity from a supplement that was poorly dosed.
-Please, please, PLEASE, don’t let yourself fall for taking any pill or supplement without asking a registered dietitian or medical doctor about it first!
+Please, please, PLEASE, don’t let yourself fall for taking any pill or supplement without asking a medical doctor or registered dietitian about it first!

-Here are two more questions I like my friends and family to consider before starting a diet.
-You will like these ones.
+Here are two more questions stemming from scripture which I like my friends and family to consider before starting a diet.

 1. Are you using “judgment” and not “excess” when caring for your body?